molsonkiko/JsonToolsNppPlugin/docs/README.md

 ![Document type box - REGEX mode example](/docs/document%20type%20box%20example%20-%20REGEX%20mode.PNG)

-While this box is focused, you can scroll through these options, or navigate to a different option by typing the first key of its name.

 ### Working with selections ###

 [Starting in version v5.5](/CHANGELOG.md#550---2023-08-13), you can work with one or more selections rather than treating the entire file as JSON.